ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/get-data.md

   }
 ```

 The problem here is that there is a lot for future you to parse when you come back to maintain this.
-The method is reponsible for more tha one thing: getting the data, and doing the convertion.
-Let's fix that by abstracting the code that does the convertion on a tea object into a local `convert()` method.
+The method is responsible for more tha one thing: getting the data, and doing the conversion.
+Let's fix that by abstracting the code that does the conversion on a tea object into a local `convert()` method.

 When you are done, the code should look more like this: